TWUOnline/ldrs591/_pages/unit-9-assessment.md

  	<li>Can you evaluate the quality of the final sections of a research report on servant leadership?</li>
  	<li>Can you apply what you have learned about the discussion/conclusion section of a research report to your own leadership context?</li>
 </ol>
-Feel free to review topics more in depth or continue on to the next unit.
+Feel free to review topics more in depth or continue on to the <a href="https://create.twu.ca/ldrs591/unit-10-overview/">next unit</a>.
 <h3></h3>